fsantini/mr-hub-gui/README.md

 This tool is written in Python.
 Version 3.6 or more are required.

-In addition to Python, you will also require:
+In addition to Python, you will also need:
 - A Github account.
 - Git installed on your system, and in the path.
 - Git properly configured (with global user.name and user.email variables set).